valeriogiocondi/goRunner/README.md

 You can use goRunner alongside your project, no matter what program language you use, you just have to set config.json properly.

-In this example goRunner is set to execute a simple python script everytime you edit and save example.py, or some other files in *src* directory.
+In this example goRunner is set to execute a simple python script everytime you edit and save example.py, or some other files in **./files** directory.

 ## Config.json